Cyberstalking Suspect Arrested After VPN Providers Shared Logs With the FBI - Slashdot

 Shame on you.

 Idiot deserves to get arrested.
-(Score:2)
+(Score:1)

 Re: (Score:2)